 users to generate the template of the instance directory.
 The

-template is stored at a given path in a local filesystem and it has
+template is stored at a designated path in a local filesystem

 - -schemaless A schemaless template of the instance directory is generated.
 For more information on schemaless support, see Using Schemaless Mode (CDH 5.1 or later only).

-- --update name path: Updates an existing SolrCloud's copy of an instance directory based on the files present in a local filesystem.
-This can be thought of us first using --delete name followed by --create name path.
+- --update name path: Updates an existing SolrCloud copy of an instance directory based on the files in a local filesystem.
+This command is analogous to first using --delete name followed by --create name path.

 - --get name path: Downloads the named collection instance directory at a given path in a local filesystem.
 Once downloaded, files can be further edited.